 Peacock: No, I just want to powder my nose.

 I think you get the gist.
 Characters become amorous with corpses, and there is a cheerful barrage of sexual and scatological gags.
-The tone is not so different to Paul Simon’s Murder By Death, although Lynn claims never to have seen it (both share cast member Eileen Brennan, here playing Mrs. Peacock).
+The tone is not so different to Neil Simon’s Murder By Death, although Lynn claims never to have seen it (both share cast member Eileen Brennan, here playing Mrs. Peacock).

 Mr. Green: So it was you.
 I was going to expose you.